 The millions of the people living in this city suffer and struggle.
 Living in America, we never think of basic things such as food, water and shelter as something we would not have.
 However, the people in India struggle to even find these things while we are here trying to get the new iPhone X. This summer I got to experience this poverty firsthand.

 My adventure started at the break of day when my family and I got up and walked a couple of blocks down to a local market from my grandfather’s apartment.
 My grandfather lives in this beautiful apartment complex with colorful doors and palm trees going everywhere it almost feels like Hawaii.
-Markets in India are very different from markets here.
+Markets in India are discover this very different from markets here.
 With several different gross stenches, meats hanging from the ceiling and people talking loudly in Hindi, we were all slightly overwhelmed.
 Slightly is an understatement.
 30 minutes later, we finally found a small vendor that sold rice and lentils.
 We bought 40 bags for about five dollars.
 Before this, I could never imagine food being that so much food could be so cheap.
 But what really surprised me, was that even with the extremely low costs, many families still could not afford to buy a bag of lentils and rice every couple of days.

 After the bags were ready, we put all the bags of food into the trunk of the car.
 We then drove another few blocks to a slum that was not even a mile away from my grandfather’s apartment complex.
 There were no rich and poor parts of the city.
 They were all intertwined.
 One of the fanciest and most expensive buildings could be right next to one of the poorest and most densely populated slums.
 For instance, when you look outside one of the windows in my grandfather’s flat, you can see a government housing building.
 The building has chipping paint and mud caked on the walls while there is no plumbing or running water.